-Our diabetes training programs Practical Diabetes for Disability Support Workers or Practical Diabetes for Aged Care Workers are 2 hour diabetes training courses that will provide support workers with an good understanding of diabetes, including how to recognise signs and symptoms of diabetes, the difference between high and low blood glucose levels and appropriate actions to take.
+Our diabetes training programs Practical Diabetes for Disability Support Workers or Practical Diabetes for Aged Care Workers are 2 hour diabetes training courses that provide support workers with an good understanding of diabetes, including how to recognise signs and symptoms of diabetes, the difference between high and low blood glucose levels and appropriate actions to take.
+On completion of the course the staff member receives a certificate.
+Please note we also provide accredited training for your staff to administer medications, this is available through our registered training organisation here Administer and Monitor Medication Skill Set CHCSS00067

 Provider organisations that employ health care workers to provide aged care or disability support through home care or in their facility are able to access the below training options.